`homeboy runner`

 --runner <id>also attempts to connect a disconnected runner, but connection failure remains a command error instead of falling back silently.

-Commands launched through non-local homeboy runner exec run with HOMEBOY_RUNNER_HOSTED_EXEC=1.
-That marker is Homeboy’s first-class runner-side dispatch signal: nested runner commands such as homeboy agent-task cook are allowed to pass the non-interactive resource preflight without adding --force-hot, because the work is already intentionally hosted on the selected runner.
+Commands launched through non-local homeboy runner exec run with HOMEBOY_RUNNER_HOSTED_EXEC=1 and the private HOMEBOY_RUNNER_PLACEMENT_RESOLVED=1 marker.
+Nested runner commands such as homeboy agent-task cook pass the non-interactive resource preflight without a public placement override because the work is already intentionally hosted on the selected runner.

 Lab offload support is intentionally command-specific: